TunnlTo/desktop-app/.github/ISSUE_TEMPLATE/bug_report.md

 title: 'ISSUE: '
 labels: bug
 assignees: ''
 ---

-*** IF YOU IGNORE THIS TEMPLATE, YOUR ISSUE MAY BE IGNORED AND CLOSED.
-Please take the time to provide as much information as possible so that we can diagnose your issue without having to reply with individual questions. ***

----
-name: Issue Template
-about: Create a new Issue
-title: ''
-labels: ''
----
+**If you disregard this template, your issue may risk being overlooked and closed.
+Kindly invest some time in furnishing as much information as possible.
+This enables us to promptly diagnose your issue without necessitating multiple follow-up inquiries.
+Your cooperation is greatly appreciated.**

+If any of the following questions are irrelevant, indicate them as "Not Applicable."

 **Describe the issue**
 A clear and concise description of what the issue is.